 Step 5.
 Hit Enter to continue.

-Note: while performing this operation, you should swap the above-mentioned path with the location of your folder.
-If you’re too lazy to type in the whole path of the folder, you can always use File Explorer.
+Note: while performing this operation, you should swap the path mentioned above with the location of your folder.
+If you're too lazy to type in the whole course of the folder, you can always use File Explorer.

 Open the folder using Explorer, select the path, and copy it.
-Go back to the command prompt and simply paste the line.
-Now you only need to add the file you wish to hide and +s and +h attributes.
+Go back to the command prompt and paste the line.
+Now, you only need to add the File you wish to hide and the +s and +h attributes.

-By the way, +s stands for System file, which means that it will be used by the operating system, while +h, which stands for hidden, instructs the OS that the file attributed this way will not show up in the GUI nor be indexed by Windows’ search engine.
+By the way, +s stands for System file, which means that the operating system will use it, while +h, which stands for hidden, instructs the OS that the File attributed this way will not show up in the GUI nor be indexed by Windows' search engine.

-Tab Start and type “CMD”, then press the top result, “Command Prompt”.
+• Start and type "CMD," then press the top result, "Command Prompt."

-Before we can perform our folder hide or file hide, we need to navigate to its parent folder.
+• Before performing our folder or File hide, we must navigate to its parent folder.

 For example, we want to hide the “Personal Files” folder.
 This is in our OneDrive documents folder, so we’ll navigate to Documents in CMD with the cd command: